masak/workshop/test-2.md

 to it here.

 * Evolving the domain
-* "Knowledge crunching" (learning from the code and making the design better)
+* "Knowledge crunching" (folding new insights into the design and the code)
 * Giving courage to refactor when needed
 * Debugging